Warszawianka (1905): Lyrics and variants

 Its Russian version with altered lyrics, which removed any mention of Warsaw from the song, the "Varshavianka" (Варшавянка), once experienced considerable popularity.
 Gleb Krzhizhanovsky is usually reported as the author of the Russian version and the moment of writing the text is thought to be 1897, when Krzhizhanovsky was imprisoned.

-The Spanish song "To The Barricades" is set to the same tune.
 In East Germany, a German translation was created and used as a common piece of marching music by the Army; whilst France's 1st Parachute Hussar Regiment adopted the same music using different lyrics.

 In 1924, Isadora Duncan composed a dance routine called Varshavianka to the tune of the song.

 An English version of the lyrics, originally titled "March Song of the Workers", but known more widely as "Whirlwinds of Danger", was written by Douglas Robson, a member of the Industrial Workers of the World in the 1920s.
 A London recording of this version by "Rufus John" Goss, made ca. 1925, is available online.
 It was notably sung by Paul Robeson (only the first stanza) and Leon Lishner (full version, but with modified lyrics).
 A different version, which kept Robson's first stanza, but with the second and third completely rewritten by Randall Swingler, was published in 1938.
 However, this version never achieved major popularity.

-In 1936, Valeriano Orobón Fernández adapted "Warszawianka" in Spanish as "A las Barricadas", which became one of the most popular songs of the Spanish anarchists during the Spanish Civil War.
+In the early 1930s, Valeriano Orobón Fernández adapted "Warszawianka" into Spanish as "A las Barricadas", which became one of the most popular songs of the Spanish anarchists during the Spanish Civil War.

-In the early 2010s, Zin Lin, a Burmese student activist, wrote a Burmese version of the song based on the Spanish version.
+In the early 2010s, Zin Linn, a Burmese student activist, wrote a Burmese version of the song based on the Spanish version.